lockss/lockss-rtd-portal/docs/migration/introduction.rst

    .. image:: laaws-migration-overview-before.png
       :align: center

+3. .. _principal migration phase:

-3. The LOCKSS migrator sets up and executes the migration, and the LOCKSS 2.x instance is gradually populated with the data from the LOCKSS 1.x instance.
+   The LOCKSS Migrator sets up and executes the migration, and the LOCKSS 2.x instance is gradually populated with the data from the LOCKSS 1.x instance.
 This is referred to as the **principal migration phase**.
 Each archival unit (AU) [#fn-au]_ becomes deactivated in the LOCKSS 1.x instance; then its contents are copied to the LOCKSS 2.x instance; finally the AU is reactivated in the LOCKSS 2.x instance (legend [#fn-legend]_):

    .. image:: laaws-migration-overview-middle.png
       :align: center